MrTech-Hammad/Grey-Box-Downloader/README.md

 Multi-platform video/audio downloader — TikTok, Instagram, Facebook, X, Pinterest, LinkedIn, Reddit.
 Built with Flask + yt-dlp, same base pattern as StreamDrop.

+How to Use It:
+- Download and run the `.exe` installer.
+- Follow the installation wizard.
+- Select a custom installation location if desired.
+- Complete the installation.
+- Done!
+Enjoy using the Grey Box Downloader by simply double click on the icon.

 ## Run locally (web app)

 ```